VILGAX5410/202001003_LAB1/README.md

 # 202001003_LAB1

-IT-314 Software Engineering
-LAB-1

-SAINENI ROHIT RAO
+#SAINENI ROHIT RAO
 202001003
 GRP 1

-Q1 Identify the functional and non functional requirements.
+#Q1 Identify the functional and non functional requirements.
 ->
-FUNCTIONAL REQUIREMENTS
+#FUNCTIONAL REQUIREMENTS

-//
-1.Should maintain a database for the books._
+1.Should maintain a database for the books.

-//
-2.The librarian would able to update the current stock as per arrival of new books and removal of old books._
+2.The librarian would able to update the current stock as per arrival of new books and removal of old books.
--3.There should be an interface like a webpage for interaction with the users._
+3.There should be an interface like a webpage for interaction with the users.
 4.The software should be able to show the details of a particular book and  its availability to the users.
 5.The software must keep a record of the books which have been borrowed by respective users.
 6.It must be able to search for a particular book in the database.